dcferreira/dcferreira.github.io/content/post/2023-03-05-ai-web-app/index.md

   `hatch run serve`.
 - `test_valid_search` makes a simple request and assures that the response is valid, and has the correct number of requested results.
-  You could spend a lot of time here coming up with better test cases, but for this simple example there's not that much that can go wrong.
+  You could spend a lot of time here coming up with better test cases, but for this simple app there's not that much that can go wrong.
 - `test_empty_search` tests a case where the incoming request doesn't have any query.
   In this case, the server should return an error.